liam-ilan/formula-e-hil/README.md

 *System Diagram for the Quintuna UBC Formula Electric Vehicle (2024-2025)*

 ## TODO
-- Accelerator Pedal Transfer function.
-- Fix DAC drivers.
 - Update Chimera V2 to support multiple of the same board.
-- Inverter fakes / CAN API.
+- Fix APPS transfer function.
+- Multiple busses on CAN.
+- Setup periodic transmit.